< Back to IoT Articles

 IoT and Health in General

 The Internet-of-Things lends itself well to the health sector.
 In many sectors, the value proposition of introducing IoT products is unclear.
-And, as discussed in our article 3 Elements of IoT Success in 2019, having a clearly defined value proposition is a requirement of a successful IoT product.
+And, as discussed in our article 3 Elements of IoT Success, having a clearly defined value proposition is a requirement of a successful IoT product.
 However, in the health sector, it is usually very clear what the advantages are.
-For example, being able to detect critical issues before they occur and being able to monitor heart rate at all times to ensure a heart health are some prime examples of the potential benefits of IoT.
+For example, being able to detect critical issues before they occur and being able to monitor heart rate at all times to ensure heart health are some prime examples of the potential benefits of IoT.

 This is what makes health related IoT products so compelling.
 However, like most things, there is no pro without some form of con.
 Philips' e-Alert system is a great example of this.